 |.NET 5||May 10.
 2022||✘ Out of Support|

 What if my .NET is out of support?

-If a version has reached it’s out of support date, this means that Microsoft no longer provides fixes, updates, or online technical assistance.
-And this means there are:
+If a version has reached it’s out-of-support date, this means that Microsoft no longer provides fixes, updates, or online technical assistance.
+This means there are:

 - Security Risks: Without ongoing security updates, applications become more vulnerable.